What to Look for When Buying a Used HP 3D Printing System

 Can I buy just the processing station or build units separately?

 Yes.
 Resell CNC buys and sells individual components of HP 3D production cells, including processing stations, build units, and material handling accessories.
-Adding a second build unit or processing station to an existing cell increases throughput without purchasing another printer.

 Does Resell CNC offer financing on used HP 3D printing systems?